by Veronica Reyes, Jan 30, 2019

 - Uber is also offering rides in Guatemala.
 It is a safe way to travel in the city and will save you a couple of Quetzales (national currency).

-Walking in the streets > as in most of the countries, Guatemala also has red zones.
-Because of the complex distribution of the zones in the city (spiral form), the dangerous zones are not easily reachable.
-You are okay walking in zone 14, 10, 9, 4, & 1 which is the more centric ones.
+Walking in the streets – as in every metropolis, Guatemala City also has red zones.
+Because of the complex distribution of the zones in the city (spiral form), the dangerous zones are not easy to reach.
+You are okay walking in zone 13, 10, 9, 4, & 1 which is the more centrally located.
+Nevertheless, walking at night is not recommendable and try to always keep your phone in a safe place.

-Guatemala City will amaze you with its people, a big concentration of restaurants, bars, cultural centers and even the hidden nature between the buildings that makes this vibrant city breath.
+Bear these tips in mind and you will be ready to enjoy Guatemala’s capital during your next visit!
+You will be amazed with its people, the foodie scene, bars, cultural centers and even the abundant nature between the buildings that make this vibrant city breath.

 It is worth to mention that in Guatemala City you will find everything you can think of regarding food.
-The local gastronomy is a must-try during your stay in Guatemala, find from very traditional local dishes, to a contemporary mix of gourmet and local recipes that will inspire your senses!
+The local gastronomy is a must-try during your stay!
+You will find from very traditional local dishes, to a contemporary mix of gourmet and local recipes that will inspire your senses!
 Guatemala City also hosts pretty good Steak Houses where you get quality meat accompanied by traditional sides like guacamole, salsa and tortillas.
 All type of international food, craft beers, handmade and confectionery can be found in the multicultural capital of Guatemala.

 - Volunteerism Guatemala